Federal Emergency Management Agency, DHS.

 III.
 Regulatory Requirements

 A. Executive Order 12866, Regulatory Planning and Review

 FEMA has prepared and reviewed this rule under the provisions of Executive Order 12866, Regulatory Planning and Review.
 Under Executive Order 12866, a significant regulatory action is subject to the Office of Management and Budget (OMB) review and the requirements of the Executive Order.
-OMB has determined that this rule is not a significant regulatory action.
+OMB has determined that this rule is not a Start Printed Page 61562significant regulatory action.
 OMB has not reviewed this rule.
 The Executive Order defines “significant regulatory action” as one that is likely to result in a rule that may:

 (1) Have an annual effect on the economy of $100 million or more or adversely affect in a material way the economy, a sector of the economy, productivity, competition, jobs, the environment, public health or safety, or State, local, or tribal governments or communities;

 (2) Create a serious inconsistency or otherwise interfere with an action taken or planned by another agency;

 (3) Materially alter the budgetary impact of entitlements, grants, user fees, or loan programs or the rights and obligations of recipients thereof; or